deeprest/sagaGitlabMirror/DevLog.md

-Unity is great for static levels, skeletal animations
+Unity is great for static levels

-chose to use no 2d physics. just want collision detection sprite animations (not in legacy animation, and not using state machine) multi-part sprite characters, animation frames normal maps. cannot use sprite atlas
+chose to use no 2d physics. just want collision detection.
+Used boxcast for directional response. sprite animations (not in legacy animation, and not using state machine) multi-part sprite characters, animation frames normal maps. cannot use sprite atlas